remix-run/remix-website/data/posts/remix-heart-vite.md

 That left CloudFlare support in Vite as the last missing piece.
 Today, we're working directly with the CF core team and are confident that we can deliver best-in-class CF support before the Remix Vite plugin stabilizes.

+## Known Issues

+You know what they say: if your unstable release is bug-free, you shipped too late. 😅 But seriously, we want to hear from you!

+We've got a couple [known issues][known-issues] so be sure to those (open and closed) before filing a bug report.

 ## Thanks Vite!

 Our users say that Remix made web development fun again.